cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   server_public_key if nil.
 - server_private_key, the server's private key.
 - server_public_key, the server's public key.
-- record, the client's RegistrationUpload structure.
+- record, the client's RegistrationRecord structure.
 - credential_identifier, an identifier that uniquely represents the credential being registered.
 - oprf_seed, the server-side seed of Nh bytes used to generate an oprf_key.